When you buy through our links, we may earn an affiliate commission.

 If you are trying to play downloaded content, then the codecs of the videos you are trying to play may not be fully supported by your Samsung TV.
-Codecs offer a stable bluetooth connection.
+Codecs offer a stable Bluetooth connection.

-Check your user manual or look online to ensure that your TV supports the downloaded video’s codec.
-If it is a a simple fix to the audio codec not supported by your Samsung television, will need to convert the MKV file to an AAC file.
+Check your user manual or look online to ensure your TV supports the downloaded video’s codec.
+If it is a simple fix to the audio codec not supported by your Samsung television, you will need to convert the MKV file to an AAC file.
 This can be done by using a video converter like WonderFox HD Video Converter.

 How do the Picture and Sound Get Out of Sync?